tarantool/doc/doc/book/admin/access_control.rst

 *   `CHAP <https://en.wikipedia.org/wiki/Challenge-Handshake_Authentication_Protocol>`_ with ``SHA-1`` hashing

     In this case, password hashes are stored in the ``_user`` space `unsalted <https://en.wikipedia.org/wiki/Salt_(cryptography)>`_.
-    For example, if an attacker gains access to the database, they may crack a password using a `rainbow table <https://en.wikipedia.org/wiki/Rainbow_table>`_.
+    If an attacker gains access to the database, they may crack a password using, for example, a `rainbow table <https://en.wikipedia.org/wiki/Rainbow_table>`_.

 *   `PAP <https://en.wikipedia.org/wiki/Password_Authentication_Protocol>`_ with ``SHA256`` hashing (Tarantool Enterprise)